refinedev/refine/documentation/blog/2022-11-17-antd-dynamic-form.md

 }
 ```

-`useTable` in the code above is a refine hook that fetches data from an API and wraps it with various helper hooks that make it compatible with Ant's `<Table>` component.
+[`useTable`](/docs/api-reference/antd/hooks/table/useTable/) in the code above is a refine hook that fetches data from an API and wraps it with various helper hooks that make it compatible with Ant's `<Table>` component.

-In the code above, we're using the `useTable` hook to fetch data from our endpoint and pass its value to the Table component via the `tableprops` property.
+In the code above, we're using the `useTable` hook to fetch data from our endpoint and pass its value to the Table component via the `tableProps` property.
 Then we set unique keys for each record from the API using the `rowkey` prop.

 :::note
 refine handles every fetch request under the hood.
 The `useTable` hook is one of many hooks it uses to distribute API responses and manage functionalities across its components.